valhalla/valhalla-docs/locate/api-reference.md

 ## Using the hosted Mapbox Locate Service

-The Mapbox routing service requires an access token.
+The Mapbox locate service requires an access token.
 In a request, you must append your own access_token to the request URL, following access_token=.
 See the [Mapbox API documentation](https://www.mapbox.com/api-documentation/#access-tokens) for more on access tokens.

 ## Inputs of a locate request